pathaknitin510/git-github/README.md

 # git-github
-This is a tutorial for git and github.
+This is a tutorial for git and github by Edureka as part of DevOps learning.